elastic/connectors/docs/reference/microsoft_teams.md

 11. Click on the "Add permissions" button to add the selected permissions to your app.

-Then click on the "Grant admin consent" button to grant the required permissions to the app.
+Click on the "Grant admin consent" button to grant the required permissions to the app.
 This step requires administrative privileges. ℹ️ **NOTE**: If you are not an admin, you need to request the admin to grant consent via their Azure Portal.

 12. Click on "Certificates & Secrets" tab.
 Go to Client Secrets.
 Generate a new client secret and keep a note of the string present under `Value` column.